Agill-Sheron/Project-4/readme.md

 # Web Crawling and Sentiment Analysis Project

 ## Project Overview
-This project aims to crawl the Concordia University website, process the extracted text data, perform document clustering, and conduct sentiment analysis on the clustered documents.
-It showcases an end-to-end pipeline from data collection to analysis, adhering to ethical web scraping guidelines.
+This project is designed to crawl the Concordia University website, process the extracted text data, perform document clustering, and conduct sentiment analysis on the clustered documents.
+It represents a comprehensive pipeline from data collection to analysis while adhering to ethical web scraping guidelines.

 ## Setup and Installation
-Before running the project, ensure you have Python installed along with the following libraries:
+Ensure Python and the following libraries are installed before running the project:
 - Scrapy
 - BeautifulSoup
 - NLTK